wise9/enchant.js-contrib/README.md

-# enchant.contrib
+## enchantjs-contrib

-This is repository for enchant.js plugins.
-Please you can send pull request and we add you as repository collaborator.
+This is collection repository of enchant.js plugins. semi-officially supported.

+Before sending pull request, please check:

+- your commit includes qunit tests
+- your codes are jshint-free (with some options ;)
+- you've added configuration for your code to grunt.js